Shrijeeth/Nvidia-Nemo-Agent-Toolkit-Agno-Learning/README.md

 - **Evaluation & optimization:** run disciplined evals, catch regressions, and tune agents automatically.
 - **Deployment:** package agent workflows as APIs with auth, rate limits, and CI/CD-friendly configs.

-Each folder in this repo represents a milestone in that journey, starting with a climate-analysis agent that grows from a single LLM call into a multi-agent, instrumented system.
+Each folder in this repo represents a milestone in that journey, starting with a climate-analysis agent that grows from a single LLM call into a multi-agent, instrumented system; in this snapshot the `1_Climate_Agent_Workflow` now wires five AGNO tools atop the base LLM, ships a bundled `temperature_annual.csv` dataset with helper utilities, exposes visualization commands like `make run_1_5`/`run_1_6`, expands the canned prompts through `make run_1_1 ... run_1_8`, and keeps the familiar NAT ergonomics (`nat validate`, `nat serve`, integration tests) unchanged.

 ---